 Are you just looking for someone to take over your pay per click (PPC) advertisements or improve your SEO rankings?
 Or are you looking for a service to help you restructure your marketing strategy and implement tactics for you?

-If you’re able, write out a marketing plan.
+Write out a marketing plan.
 Be detailed.
-What marketing tools would you like to use?
+What marketing tools will you use?
 Which marketing tasks would you like the marketing service to take over?
 What, if any, marketing tasks will you or your employees continue to take care of?

 Download our free marketing planning worksheet here to get you started.

 Even if you’re not ready to write a marketing plan on your own, at least define what you want the marketing service to help you accomplish.
 Do you have a goal to generate a certain number of online leads per month?
-Do you want to drive newsletter sign-ups?
+Do you want to drive a number of monthly newsletter sign-ups?

-Regardless of where you are in your business’ marketing strategy, try to be as specific as possible.
-This information will not only guide your research process, but marketing services require this information in order to create pitches.
+Regardless of where you are in your business’s marketing strategy, try to be as specific as possible.
+This information will not only guide your research process, but is also required by marketing services in order to create pitches.